06 Dec Raise an Independent Child Comfortably and Naturally

-Parenting strategies have been studied for over 50 years and come in all shapes and sizes- “Helicopter Parenting,” “Authoritarian Parenting, “ “Dolphin Parenting,” “Elephant Parenting, “Attachment Parenting,” and the list goes on.
+Parenting strategies have been studied for over 50 years and come in all shapes and sizes – “Helicopter Parenting,” “Authoritarian Parenting, “ “Dolphin Parenting,” “Elephant Parenting, and “Attachment Parenting”.
+Here’s an extensive list of parenting styles and here’s an in-depth comparison of common parenting styles.
 Research does its best to provide us with the most effective strategies for how to raise an independent child.
 Sometimes with too much information though (and often conflicting), we find our heads are spinning with self-doubt, confusion, and worry that we aren’t raising our kids “right.”
 Everyday is an opportunity for growth, but it doesn’t have to be a painful process.
 Here are some minor shifts you can make in your daily routine to raise an independent child comfortably, and naturally.

 Start with Awareness